Does Diaper Rash Cream Help Eczema? Evidence-Based Guide

 Clinical Evidence and Effectiveness

-One promising study from 2017 tested a steroid-free diaper rash cream containing zinc oxide on children with mild to moderate atopic dermatitis.
-Results showed a 51% reduction in eczema severity after three weeks, increasing to 74% at six weeks[6].
-However, the cream also contained other anti-inflammatory ingredients, making it difficult to isolate zinc oxide's specific contribution.
+One study offers genuine hope.
+In 2017, researchers tested a steroid-free diaper rash cream containing zinc oxide on children with mild to moderate atopic dermatitis.
+The results were impressive: 51% reduction in eczema severity after just three weeks, climbing to 74% by week six[6].
+The catch?
+The cream contained other anti-inflammatory ingredients too, so we can't credit zinc oxide alone for those results.

 This barrier approach is crucial for compromised eczematous skin[15].